 Darwin’s 13 species of finches were a driving force behind the biologist’s theories of evolution.

 The 13 endemic species breaks down as: four species of ground finches (small, medium, large and sharp-beaked), three tree finches (small, medium and large), two cactus finches (common and large), a mangrove finch, a vegetarian finch, a woodpecker finch and a warbler finch.
 Each species has a unique beak size and shape, and their diet is specialized to their specific niche.
 Their preferred food ranges from seeds to insects, ticks from tortoises and land iguanas, leaves, flowers and even blood from seabirds.
 Two finch species use twigs or cactus spines to extract insect larvae from holes in dead tree branches.
 Together they comprise seven different families of birds found on mainland South America.

 How to See the Best Galapagos Wildlife

 Make use of the well-trained eyes and ears of your Galapagos National Park guide.
 Park guides undergo an extensive training regimen and many of them have been leading groups through the islands for years if not decades.
 Your guide will help not only spot but also interpret what’s unfolding in front of you.
-The best guides work with first-rate ships and land programs, which we at AdventureSmith Explorations source from experience; view all our Galapagos trips.
+The best guides work with first-rate ships and land programs, which we at AdventureSmith Explorations source from experience.